7Block Labs

 Mini Apps: full‑fidelity apps inside Telegram

-Core stack for production:
+Core Stack for Production

-• Webhooks/indexer to update state and receipts
+• Utilizing webhooks/indexer to keep state and receipts up to date

 Wallet connection in Mini App (React)